 “Do you have professors of that major in your school?”
 Kew asked.

 I was shocked for a second.
 In Silicon Valley, everyone is always talking about Artificial Intelligence, so much I was tricked into believing that it’s the only thing that matters and what I know is general knowledge.
 AI, obviously, is not general knowledge.
-The rest of the world has so much more interesting things to care about.
+The rest of the world has so many more interesting things to care about.

-Kew, my cousin, is only 20 year old.
+Kew, my cousin, is only 20 years old.
 The last time I had seen her was in Vietnam before she left for England in 2013.
 This time, I almost didn’t recognize her.
 She painted her eyebrows, did her hair, put on layers of makeup in a way that made her look at least 5 years older.
 “I have to make myself look older else people wouldn’t take me serious at work,” she told.
 She had temporarily dropped out of school to work as a project manager for an education company.
-The ageism here is opposite from the ageism in Silicon Valley.
-In Silicon Valley, for people to take you serious at work, you have to look like a goddamned antsy teenager.
+The ageism here is opposite of the ageism in Silicon Valley.
+In Silicon Valley, for people to take you seriously at work, you have to look like a goddamned antsy teenager.

 It’s a given that if you live in Silicon Valley, you drive.
 You either have a car or have access to car rental services like Zipcar.
 In London, nobody drives.
 Londoners’ life involves around their trains’ schedule.
 Nicolas and I were planning on going to Canterbury, a city 60 miles away from London, when *one of us* overslept and missed the train.
 As naive as I was, I suggested that we took a Zipcar, and Nicolas just laughed.
 He used to live in Silicon Valley so he knew where I was coming from, so he gave me a long lecture about how nobody drove in London.

 Nobody asks for your ID when you go out drinking.
-In my 3 days in London I went to around 5 bars and pubs, and I had never been carded.
+In my 3 days in London, I went to around 5 bars and pubs, and I had never been carded.
 In London, they only card you when you try to buy alcohol at a shop.